Harmelodic/kubernetes-rego-policy/README.md

 conftest pull git::https://github.com/Harmelodic/kubernetes-rego-policy.git//policy
 ```

-Then use Conftest to validate your resources against your policy:
+Then use Conftest to validate your resources against the policy:

 ```bash
 conftest test path/to/resource.yaml